 - Unify project data in a single place

-Below we'll dive into the benefits of using Mobile GIS in construction project management.
-We'll also explore a few applications for GIS in construction: surveying, drone integration, and automatic as-builts.
+Below we’ll explore the benefits of using Mobile GIS in construction project management, as well as a few applications for GIS in construction: surveying, drone integration, and digital as-builts.

 If you're new to geospatial technology, here's a refresher on the basics of GIS.